On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Main Results

-We define some more useful quantities.
-Let $s_{\ell}, s'_{\ell} \in \Rb$ be the $\ell$-th singular values of $\bX$ and $\bXp$, respectively.
-Recall from Section \ref{sec:alg} that $\hs_\ell, \hsp_\ell$ are the $\ell$-th singular values of $\btZ$ and $\btZp$, respectively.
-Analogous to \eqref{eq:snr}, we define a signal-to-noise ratio for the test covariates:
+respectively.
+Let $s_{\ell}, s'_{\ell} \in \Rb$ be the $\ell$-th largest singular values of $\bX$ and $\bXp$, respectively.
+Recall from Section \ref{sec:alg} that $\hs_\ell, \hsp_\ell$ are defined analogously for $\btZ$ and $\btZp$, respectively.
+Analogous to \eqref{eq:snr}, we define a signal-to-noise ratio for the out-of-sample covariates as